ami-iit/element_aerodynamics-control/software/README.md

 * `Scenario 1: Hovering` returns the hovering phase of iRonCub with a finite simulation time defined by the user;
 * `Scenario 2: High-speed Flight` returns the designed high-speed flight trajectory with a finite simulation time defined by the user.

-2) In [momentum-based-flying-aerodynamics-no-Gazebo_linear_feedback](https://github.com/ami-iit/element_aerodynamics-control/tree/clean_up/software/aerodynamic_flight_controller/momentum-based-flying-aerodynamics-no-Gazebo_linear_feedback), aerodynamic forces are not only introduced to the system, but also considered in the momentum-based-controller.

-3) How to use the aerodynbamic-flight-controllers, see [wiki page](https://github.com/ami-iit/element_aerodynamics-control/wiki#aerodynamic-flight-controller).
+2) For how to use the aerodynamic-flight-controllers, see also the [wiki page](https://github.com/ami-iit/element_aerodynamics-control/wiki#aerodynamic-flight-controller).

 ### Reading materials related to aerodynamic-flight-controllers: